gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 ## Let`s Compile

-Now, the only thing left to do before we can use `HelloSimObject` in our configuration scripts is to recompile gem5.
+Now, the only thing left to do before we can use `HelloSimObject` in our configuration script is to recompile gem5.
 Run the following command in the base **gem5** directory to recompile gem5.

 ```sh
 scons build/NULL/gem5.opt -j$(nproc)
 ```

-While we wait for gem5 to be built, we will focus on creating a configuration script that uses `HelloSimObject`.
+While we wait for gem5 to be built, we will create a configuration script that uses `HelloSimObject`.
 In a separate terminal, let's create that script inside [gem5/configs](../../gem5/configs/).
-First let's create a directory structure for our scripts.
-Running the following set of commands in the base **gem5** directory will create a clean structure.
+First, let's create a directory structure for our scripts.
+Run the following set of commands in the base **gem5** directory to create a clean structure.

 ```sh
 mkdir configs/bootcamp